Record your agreements in a contract

 Protect your intellectual property

-If you launch a new or unique product, you don’t want others to copy it.
-As a precautionary measure, you can register your trademark.
+If you launch a new or unique product on the international market, you do not want others to copy it.
+As a precautionary measure, you can protect your intellectual property when exporting your product.
 If the invention is your own, you can apply for a patent for your product.
 The Netherlands Patent Office (NPO) offers valuable information on how to protect your invention in your export country.

 Comply with the GDPR